Champii/eziter/README.md

 In order for the implementation to hold, only the `into_*()` wrappers come really free of charge, the others produced iterators are wrapped around a `Box<dyn Iterator>`.
 If you don't mind the extra allocation/deallocation, you are fine.
-This might change in the future with when rust will allow to return `impl`s from trait implementation.
+This might change in the future when rust will allow to return `impl`s from trait implementation.